Skip to main content

 According to the World Health Organization, suicide is the third leading cause of death for individuals ages 15-29.
 Isolation and loneliness are only growing among college-aged students.
 Hope Squad was created to combat that.
 By creating a community of compassionate, aware, and confident individuals, Hope Squad gives all students an opportunity to learn how to recognize signs of concern, reach out to those in need, and connect them with valuable resources on and off campus.
 By joining Hope Squad, you are actively learning how to lift those around you, how to serve them, and all the while, leaving a legacy of hope behind you.
 Give hope, save lives.

-Hope Squad Director
+Hope Squad Advisor

 Join Hope Squad